 29. City of Cats

 Picture every ‘cat lady’ in the world coming together and forming one population, that’s basically Rome.
-The Roman Law has a special municipal law that gives cats, in particular, the right to live free and safe.
-No wonder there are more than 300,000 cats roaming the streets.
+Roman Law has a special municipal law that gives cats, in particular, the right to live freely and safely.
+No wonder more than 300,000 cats are roaming the streets.